 Sidings, windows and screens are not generally part of the housecleaner's job.
 However, these items should be cleaned about twice a year.
 Trash bins are another often overlooked item that require regular cleaning.
 Experts recommend that trash cans be washed every other week or two, to prevent gummy buildup, kill e coli and other dangerous bacteria, and discourage animals from making a mess out of garbage.

-Some additional equipment may be necessary.
+Some additional cleaning equipment may be necessary.
 You will need large (5-gallon) buckets, soft scrubbers, brooms, towels, and access to a garden hose.
 One optional tool that will save you time is a pressure washer.
 Pressure washers can reduce or even eliminate the need for scrubbing vinyl siding.
 Rent or purchase one from your local hardware store or tool-rental company.
 Interior window-cleaning may require a sturdy step ladder and an additional person to help keep you safe while up on a ladder, scrubbing.

 4 Dirty Jobs